 Afternoon projects/free time

 SATURDAY – DEPARTURE DAY

 In the evenings, we might stay at the Farm, or we might have a Night Site, which is an opportunity to experience Appalachian culture more fully.
-Night Sites might include local music, a religious service at a local church, daily Mass at Holy Redeemer, local art and flavors, home visits to friends of the Farm, night hikes, bonfires, or hosting Lewis County friends at the Farm.
+Night Sites might include local music, a religious service at a local church, daily Mass at Holy Redeemer, local art and flavors, home visits to friends of the Farm, night hikes, bonfires, to name a few.